The Ratings Game

-The Ratings Game is a 1984 comedy cable television film directed by Danny DeVito and produced by David Jablin.
+The Ratings Game, also known as The Mogul, is a 1984 comedy television film directed by Danny DeVito and produced by David Jablin.
 The Showtime comedy stars DeVito and Rhea Perlman, and features Huntz Hall, Michael Richards, George Wendt and Jerry Seinfeld.

 Plot

-Vic DeSalvo and his brother Goody are successful New Jersey trucking magnates, but Vic has a desire to make it big as a Hollywood producer.
+Vic DeSalvo and his brother Goody are successful New Jersey trucking magnates but Vic has a desire to make it big as a Hollywood producer.
 He hawks his scripts and ideas from one network executive to another, but he is turned down at each attempt.

-Finally, he meets an executive at a second-rate company who has just been fired for promoting a show that attracted zero viewers.
-To avenge himself, he accepts Vic's script and arranges for a pilot episode of Sittin' Pretty, to be filmed.
-The resultant episode is abysmally awful, both in acting and story, but Vic is only inspired to greater heights.
+Finally, Vic meets Parker Braithwaite, an executive at a second-rate company who has just been fired for promoting a show that attracted zero viewers.
+To avenge himself, he accepts Vic's script and arranges for a pilot episode of Sittin' Pretty to be filmed.
+The resultant episode is abysmally awful, both in acting and story but Vic is only inspired to greater heights.
 The director and star actor walk out and Vic decides to act as well as write and direct.

-He throws a huge party to make himself known to "le tout Hollywood", but no one comes, except Francine, a statistician at a ratings agency.
+Vic throws a huge party to make himself known to "le tout Hollywood" but no one comes except Francine Kester, a statistician at a ratings agency.
 They fall in love.

-When Francine is passed over for a promotion by her philandering and incompetent boss, she reveals to Vic how the ratings system can be bypassed and results fixed by setting up confederates in Nielsen-ratings households to skew the results.
+When Francine is passed over for a promotion by her philandering and incompetent boss Wes Vandergelder, she reveals to Vic how the ratings system can be bypassed and results fixed by setting up confederates in Nielsen-ratings households to skew the results.
 They conspire to run a scam that will make Vic's program the most-watched on television.

 The scam works and Vic is voted the best new actor at a grand awards ceremony, showing that many viewers (in addition to the confederates) watched his shows.
-But the agency has now discovered the scam, and as soon as Vic has accepted his award, he is arrested by the police.
+But the agency has now discovered the scam and as soon as Vic has accepted his award, he is arrested by the police.
 Francine and Vic are married in jail.